Skip to main content

 Festive

-Sweet cheese pastry with crispy shredded phyllo, drenched in sugar syrup and topped with pistachios.
-An Aleppo specialty.
+A sweet cheese pastry under a crisp shredded-phyllo top, soaked in sugar syrup and finished with pistachios.
+It is an Aleppo specialty.

 vegetarianContains: wheatContains: dairyContains: nuts